 The USPSTF decided those numbers were well in line with other approved screening tests:

 - Mammograms: 1,905 women are screened to prevent one breast cancer death.

 - Flexible sigmoidoscopy: 871 screenings are needed to prevent one colon cancer death.

 Most primary care physicians have not been recommending lung cancer screening CT, even to their high-risk patients, because the screening test has not been paid for by most insurance companies.
 Lung cancer screening CT costs about $300-400, although many hospitals have advertised steeply discounted lung cancer screening CTs in attempts to “capture” lucrative oncology patients.

 Under the Affordable Care Act, insurance companies must pay in full for any screening test rated Grade A or B by USPSTF (i.e., no deductible or copay).
-To comply with current guidelines and to avoid liability from missed lung cancer diagnoses, primary care physicians will likely soon begin recommend lung cancer screening CT en masse.
-Patients will have no financial disincentive to get their tests, and plenty of fear motivating them to do so.
+To comply with current guidelines and to avoid liability from missed lung cancer diagnoses, primary care physicians will likely soon begin to recommend lung cancer screening CT en masse.
+Patients will have no financial disincentive to get their tests, and plenty of fear motivates them to do so.

 Lung cancer screening CT holds promise, pitfalls

 With 160,000 deaths from lung cancer in the U.S. alone, lung cancer screening CT is believed capable of preventing 12,000 deaths from lung cancer each year.